 For a burger, fries and other American fare, try State Burger Co.
 If pizza and wings are your things you have a few great options, but a local favorite is Hofbrau Pizza on Bishop Street.
 Alloy Kitchen at Titan Hollow has a diverse menu taking the familiar & forging it into something unique.

 After lunch take a stroll through 3.5-acre Talleyrand Park, a picturesque piece of land with meandering paths, bridges over Spring Creek and plenty of ducks.
 There’s a playground for the little ones and in the summertime you might catch live music from the gazebo.
 Be sure to visit the Visitor’s Center located in the Train Station.

 From Talleyrand, walk over to the American Philatelic Society, formerly a 19th-century match factory that’s now on the National Register of Historic Places.
 The center houses the American Philatelic Research Library, the world’s largest philatelic library, home to more than 80,000 volumes and special collections dedicated to postage stamps and stamp collecting.
 You don’t have to be a stamp collector to find the artifacts about postal history pretty interesting.

 (Admission is free, but only members can check out materials.)

 Round out your afternoon in good spirits with a stop at one, or both, of Bellefonte’s trendy sipping establishments.
-Good Intent Cider offers patrons a taste of several flavors of hard cider.
+Axemann Brewery offers patrons a taste of several flavors of craft brew.
 And Big Spring Spirits is Bellefonte’s own distillery, giving visitors a chance to try their locally made gin, vodka, rum, whiskey and more, in addition to a full menu of creative cocktails using the hometown spirits.

 Where to Grab Dinner…